Best 4th of July Crafts, Recipes and Games

-You will need: 1 cup blueberries; 1 cup white chocolate; 1 teaspoon vegetable oil; 2 tablespoons red and blue sprinkles and bamboo skewers.
+You will need: 1 c. blueberries; 1 c. white chocolate; 1 tsp. vegetable oil; 2 tbsp. red and blue sprinkles and bamboo skewers.
 Spear eight blueberries onto each skewer.
 Melt chocolate chips and oil in the microwave for 30 seconds, stir and continue in 30 second increments until melted.
 Transfer chocolate into a plastic resealable bag, snip a corner of the bag and then drizzle chocolate over the blueberries and roll into the sprinkles.

 You will need: Wilton Candy Melts in Red, White and Royal Blue; Oreo Cookies; 4-inch; Lollipop sticks; assorted sprinkles (small or large stars); 3 Microwave-safe cups and Snack Size resealable plastic bags (optional – for drizzle decorations).
 Separate Oreos into two halves.
 Melt a small amount of white candy melts in the Microwave in 20-second increments, stirring well after each.
 Dip the end of a lollipop stick into the melted candy, and sandwich it between both halves of the Oreo.
 Allow the candy to cool and firm completely.
 Repeat this process half in the red and half in the blue melts.
 Decorate with sprinkles.